Best LED Lanterns

 Admittedly, this is another area where this light source is limited.
 As there are no lighting settings for you to select from, this will last around 12 hours of continuous use, no matter what.

-Thanks to its ability to be collapsed, traveling with it is user-friendly and is one of its biggest selling points.
+Thanks to its ability to be collapsed, traveling with this light is simple and one of its biggest selling points.

 The simplicity of this lantern must be marveled at but naysayers will state, it is too limited when it comes to its lighting capabilities.
 There is no argument here but the reality is, it is almost perfect for minimalists.